inspec/inspec-aws/docs/resources/aws_ec2_instance.md

 ##### instance_id _(required if `name` not provided)_

 The ID of the EC2 instance.
 This is in the format of `i-` followed by 8 or 17 hexadecimal characters.
-This can be passed either as a string or as an `instance_id: 'value'` hash.
+This can be passed either as a string or as an `instance_id: 'value'` key-value entry in a hash.

 ##### name _(required if `instance_id` not provided)_

 If you have a `name` tag applied to the EC2 instance, this can be used to lookup the instance.
-This must be passed as a `name: 'value'` hash.
+This must be passed as a `name: 'value'` key-value entry in a hash.

 ## Properties